 Simple English definitions for legal terms

-Read a random definition: in linea recta
+Read a random definition: right of innocent passage

 A springing power of attorney is a legal document that gives someone else the power to make decisions for you, but only if you become unable to make decisions for yourself.
 It "springs" into action when you need it, like if you become sick or injured and can't make decisions anymore.
 This is different from a regular power of attorney, which is in effect as soon as it is signed.